ZacharyDavidSaunders/FroYoMyRepo/README.md

 Issues on Github are intended to discuss functionality problems and requested application enhancements; please create issues accordingly.
 Pull requests are welcome and will be reviewed within a reasonable timeframe.

 ## Release History
+* 1.0.1 - Made repo public, updated README, and fixed a broken link in the About page.
 * 1.0.0 - Initial release

 ## Attribution: